bourman/boto3_aws/README.md

 ---------------------------------------------------------------
 Automatically_create_VMs.py
 ---------------------------------------------------------------
-import boto3 and use the tool AwsCli to create EC2,S3,IAM,more.
 Before you run this script you should install on you computer/vm : AWSCLI,
 Add your AWS access Key ID: Enter your AWS access key.